AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/list-medseventchanges-1-intro.md

 #### Known Issues

-* List.meta.profile: The IG Publisher fails to run if the List example has meta.profile reference of Agency profile http://ns.electronichealth.net.au/ci/fhir/3.0/StructureDefinition/list-medseventchanges-1.
-This issue has been logged in Github [issue#23](https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/23).
+* This profile is throwing an unexpected error when validated against.
+This issue is tracked as [ci-fhir-stu3/issues/23](https://github.com/AuDigitalHealth/ci-fhir-stu3/issues/23).